Guide to EasyCargo API (part 2)

 See what the above request looks like in the ReqBin tool

 The image above shows our API client for EasyCargo.
-To be able to send any API requests to the web server, the client must first be authorized.
-So the start request is a POST http://go.easycargo3d.com/api/v1/authentication with the username and API key in the content.
+To send any API requests to the web server, the client must first be authorized.
+The start request is a POST https://go.easycargo3d.com/api/v1/authentication with the username and API key in the content.
 You will receive an authentication token from the server in the response.
 Each subsequent (unless otherwise noted) API request should be authenticated by adding the obtained token in its header.
-It is worth noting here that all API requests made are made on behalf of the token owner.
+It is worth noting that all API requests are made on behalf of the token owner.
 Requests and responses must be created in JSON or XML format.

-Now that we’ve been authenticated, let’s finally get to the more interesting fun of the API.
-Let’s assume that user X has the following shipping loads stored in his account.
+Now that we’ve been authenticated, let’s finally get to the more interesting and fun part of the API.
+Let’s assume that user X has the following shipments stored in their account:

-We will practice API requests on them because shipping loads are probably the most important part of EasyCargo.
-Other requests such as user management are formulated in a similar way, so we believe that every reader of this article will be able to handle the creation of other requests.
+We will practice API requests on them because shipments are probably the most important part of EasyCargo.
+Other requests, such as user management, are formulated in a similar way.
+Furthermore, we believe that every reader of this article will be able to handle the creation of other requests.
 In our API documentation for EasyCargo, every method of the programming interface is described and explained.

 API requests about shipments

-As the API documentation informs us, with properly worded requests we are able to get a list of all shipping loads from the server, as well as data about a specific load from the EasyCargo account.
-We can even create or deleteload from the account.
+As the API documentation informs us, with properly worded requests, we are able to get a list of all shipments from the server, as well as data about a specific shipment from the EasyCargo account.
+We can even create or delete a shipment from the account.

 See what the above request looks like in the ReqBin tool